 In the United States, the FTC is one of many regulators who regulate direct selling.
 The FTC has actively warned various direct selling companies and the industry as a whole about certain business practices associated with direct selling and entered into settlements with several direct selling companies that required those companies to modify their compensation plans and business models.
 Those settlements resulted from enforcement actions brought by the FTC involving a variety of alleged violations of consumer protection laws, including misleading product claims, misleading earnings representations and legal compliance of those companies' business models and distributor compensation plans.
-For example, in 2016, the FTC entered into a settlement with another direct selling company's distributors were making misleading earnings representations and that the company was utilizing an infair and deceptive compensation in which the FTC alleged that the company's distributors had made misleading income representations and that the company was utilizing an unfair and deceptive compensation plan.
+For example, in 2016, the FTC entered into a settlement with another direct selling company following an enforcement action in which the FTC alleged that the company's distributors were making misleading earnings representations and that the company was utilizing an illegal business model.
+Also in 2016, the FTC entered into a settlement with another direct selling company following an enforcement action in which the FTC alleged that the company's distributors had made misleading income representations and that the company was utilizing an unfair and deceptive compensation plan.